earthsteading/Performance-Solutions/README.md

 All production of earthen materials and compoents must have a written plan for batching, recording and evaluating their quality and consistency, especially for ratios of earth, eater and admixtures for load-bearing walls.

 ## Testing requirements
 The following sets of tests are referenced for earthen materials.
-Test samples should have between 3-5% moisture content and be dried/cured at temperatures below 70°C for a minimum of 28 days.
-A ,minimum of 5 samples should be used in testing.
+Test samples should have between 3-5% moisture content and be dried/cured at temperatures below 69°C for a minimum of 30 days.
+A minimum of 7 samples should be used in testing.
- - [ ] geotechnical test =
+ - [ ] geotechnical test
- - [ ] compression test = 1.9f(e) compression strength and a flexural tensile strength of 2.1 f(et).
+ - [ ] compression test
- - [ ] wet/dry appraisal test =
+ - [ ] wet/dry appraisal test
- - [ ] durability test =
+ - [ ] durability test
- - [ ] shrinkage test =
+ - [ ] shrinkage test
- - [ ] on-site moisture handful drop test =
+ - [ ] on-site moisture handful drop test
- - [ ] whole brick drop test =
+ - [ ] whole brick drop test
- - [ ] layering test =
+ - [ ] layering test
- - [ ] density test =
+ - [ ] density test
- - [ ] clay content test =
+ - [ ] clay content test
- - [ ] lateral strain/rigidity = resistence to wind/earth action forces resisting 20-28kN/m at 5% strain.
+ - [ ] lateral strain/rigidity
- - [ ] vertical strain/rigidity =
+ - [ ] vertical strain/rigidity
- - [ ] tolerances = all materials and build measurements must be within +/-10mm
+ - [ ] tolerances

 ## Site preparation
  - [ ] foundation and footings constructed against AS2870, especially a vapour barrier to resist rising ground moisture.